mmmmayi/VALL-E-X-Trainer-by-CustomData/README.md

 ## Fork README
 This repository eliminates the cumbersome dependencies of VALL-E-X and allows for fine tuning on custom data sets.
-Please refer to the original READ ME as the basic operation has not been changed at all from the original.
+Please refer to the original README as the basic operation has not been changed at all from the original.

 ## Current Accomplishments
 The training code worked.